ika-rwth-aachen/acdc-notebooks/README.md

 __Note that the Jupyter Notebooks are sometimes not correctly displayed on Github (Missing Images).__

-__Use Juypter Lab to display the notebooks.__
+__Use JuypterLab to display the notebooks.__

-## Local Usage for editing/developing the notebooks with Docker
+## Instruction to start JupyterLab with the Jupyter Notebooks using Docker
-The docker solution can be used for developing and testing the notebooks.
+Docker should be used for starting JupyterLab on you local machine.
 You can use the following instructions to run the system:

 You can either build the docker image
 ```bash